 Today the world is even more connected.
 You use your devices at home, at work and on the road.
 You create and share content wherever you go.
 And your digital life is of interest to everyone from cybercriminals to Internet marketers to governments.
 For us it means that we have an even bigger job to do.
 It’s about fighting for privacy and digital freedom.
 Your freedom.

-It is freedom that pushes us to create better products and services, so that you can live your digital life without worries.
-We create and share more and more content every day, and because of that security has become very personal.
-For us, freedom is about making sure that you are the one who is in control.
+It’s our passion for freedom that pushes us to create better products and services, so you can live your digital life without worries.
+For us, freedom is about making sure you are the one who is in control of your digital life.

-F-Secure is a company that protects your content and your privacy everywhere.
-On a more fundamental level, it’s really about making sure that technology acts as a liberator today, and tomorrow.
-Together with you, we fight for your freedom.
-And today we are needed more than ever.
+At F-Secure, our job is to protect your content and your privacy everywhere.
+On a more fundamental level, it’s really about making sure technology acts as a liberator now and in the future.
+Together with you, we’re fighting for your freedom.

 F-Secure – Switch on Freedom